fbregante/inclusion/README.md

 ### coinfabrik-auth

-Naive solution for authentication in clarity.
+Optimized solution for authentication in clarity.
 This keeps `tx-sender` flexibility, but enables post-condition triggering.
-This is achieved using NFT tokens for authentication.
+This is achieved using FT tokens for authentication.
 This way, wallets in deny-mode will revert when a transaction is trying to use the authentication token.

 ### coinfabrik-math